Quansight/Quansight-website/apps/consulting/posts/up-and-running-with-prefect.md

 from the ground up.
 Along the way, we'll show how to:

 - Define the _tasks_ (read: functions) that will make up the pipeline
-- Chain tasks together into a _flow_ as a way of defining their interdependencies
+- Chain _tasks_ together into a _flow_ as a way of defining their interdependencies
-- Run the pipeline, and examine the output
+- Run the _flow_ (or pipeline), and examine the output
-- Visualize the task graph with Graphviz
+- Visualize the _task_ graph with Graphviz

 ### Installing Prefect